mattmakai/mattmakai.github.com/source/content/posts/130814-identifying-third-party-services-for-django.rst

 * `Ducksboard Services Integration <https://ducksboard.com/services-integrations/>`_
 * `New Relic Platform Partners <http://newrelic.com/platform>`_

+The great part about identifying these services is that the knowledge translates to other frameworks, such as Flask or Pyramid, and other languages such as Ruby and Clojure.
+Although in my next blog post I'll describe why you should be evaluating these services from a language and framework perspective before committing to them.

 If you're going to DjangoCon this year, come see my talk on `Making Django Play Nice With Third Party Services <http://www.djangocon.us/schedule/presentation/47/>`_ on September 5 at 10am.

 If you enjoyed this post you should read
-`my checklist for evaluating existing Django codebases </django-project-checklist.html>`_ and check out my `Coding Across America <http://www.codingacrossamerica.com/>`_ project.
+`my checklist for evaluating existing Django projects <../django-project-checklist.html>`_ and check out my `Coding Across America <http://www.codingacrossamerica.com/>`_ project.